-If you got WGLG FE last year you don’t have to complete another application form this year, we’ll send you a letter about your Welsh Government Learning Grant FE for 2020 to 2021.
+If you got WGLG FE last year, you do not have to send us a new application.
+We’ll send you a letter about your next academic year.

 |Annual household income||Part-time (275 – 499 hours)||Full-time (500+ hours)|

 |£6,121 – £ 12,235||£450||£750|

 |£12,236 – £18,370||£300||£450|

 You’ll still be considered a dependent student if you:

 - have not turned 25 by the time you return to your course